Sarthak1970/Smart-Glasses/README.md

 ## Architecture
 The smart glasses system is composed of several components:
-1. **Camera Input**: Captures real-time video and images using the PI-Cam module.
+1. **Camera Input**: Captures real-time video and images using the Pi-Cam module.
 2. **AI Processing Unit**: Analyzes visual data using models for object detection, OCR, and facial recognition.
 3. **Audio Feedback**: Converts visual information into speech for the user.
 4. **Navigation Assistance**: Uses sensors to detect obstacles and guide the user.